TokenTrend/whitepaper/Team.md

 We have formed a team of highly ambitious blockchain professionals to achieve an important goal — Establish a universal cryptocurrency that can be highly circulated worldwide, and at the same time develop a community that provide somer service like entertainment, discussion and so on, and the currency can be highly circulated on the community.

-**CEO Rodriguez**, More than 13 years’ experience of internet development in multiple technical middleware.Proficient in Java, Go and Rust and DevOps Expert.
+**CEO Ivy**, More than 13 years’ experience of internet development in multiple technical middleware.Proficient in Java, Go and Rust and DevOps Expert.

 **CTO Louis**, More than 13 years' experience in research and development of IT industry.
 ACMer and expert in algorithm.
 Hold 3 patents and 3 papers which were published in international conferences.
 Familiar with blockchain and solidity.
 Gonzalo Core Developer.